bonkmachines/ctrl-arduino/docs/multiplexers.md

 }

 // Create two buttons.
 With the: signal pin number (corresponds to the attached channel on the multiplexer),
-// the bounce duration, an onPress handler, without onRelease handler & without onDelayedRelease handler
+// the bounce duration, an onPress handler, without onRelease handler, without onDelayedRelease handler
 // (we don't need them for this example) & a reference (&mux) to the multiplexer.
 CtrlBtn button1(0, 15, onPress1, nullptr, nullptr, &mux);
 CtrlBtn button2(1, 15, onPress2, nullptr, nullptr, &mux);